qojulia/CollectiveSpins.jl/README.md

 ## Documentation

-The documentation written with [Documenter.jl][documenter] and can be found at
+The documentation is generated with [Documenter.jl][documenter] and can be found at

 https://bastikr.github.io/CollectiveSpins.jl/latest